McGill-ECSE321-Winter2021/project-group-03/README.md

 Jiatong is a student in her second year of studies in the <Program> program at McGill.

 #### Jack Wei
-Jack is a student in his second year of studies in the <Program> program at McGill.
+Jack is a student in his third year of studies in the Computer Engineering program at McGill.

  ### Below, a table representing each member's role withing the team, and their hours worked per deliverable.